 - Offer to help your parents recover.
 Sometimes they may just need some help moving past this stage in your life.
 Offering to help them remove items from the home and clean may help the problem.

 - Understand they may not want to change.
 The saying goes, “you can’t teach old dog new tricks,” your parents may have become comfortable with their lifestyle and you alone may not be able to change it.
 But no worry, that is why there are professionals.
+Here is a guide from Military Home Research that provides great tips on how you can help your loved one declutter their home.

 - Hoarding is a mental disorder and as with any medical condition, it is always best to seek the help of a professional.
 Seeking the aid of a counselor or doctor can help you and your parents get to the heart of the problem and the hoarding may stop.